Up to 200,000 Bonus Amplify Rewards Points - St.George Amplify Signature

 ANZ Rewards Travel Adventures Card: the verdict

-As a standalone points-earning credit card, the ANZ Rewards Travel Adventures Visa probably wouldn't be your first choice, given its restrictive $2,000/month points tiering threshold and reduced earning rate on further spends beyond that, but when considered more as a 'backup' card to a higher-earning American Express or Diners Club card, it gets a lot more attractive.
+As a standalone points-earning credit card, the ANZ Rewards Travel Adventures Card probably wouldn't be your first and only choice, given its restrictive $2,000/month points tiering threshold and reduced earning rate on further spends beyond that, but when considered more as a 'backup' card to a higher-earning American Express or Diners Club card, it gets a lot more attractive.

 That's because you'd use that AMEX or Diners card to earn the most points in the places those cards are accepted, and then the ANZ credit card everywhere else: and those 'leftover' spends may not exceed $2,000/month anyway, allowing you to earn points at the card's highest rate.